Idris Elba on James Bond: ‘I’m not going to be that guy’

 During his talk, Elba urged nations to invest more in creative industries, saying it can provide an economic engine that provides jobs to their youth.
 In particular, he said creative jobs could greatly help countries in Africa.

-“I believe that Africa, especially as a continent, needs to hold a narrative, change a narrative” he said.
+“I believe that Africa, especially as a continent, needs to hold a narrative, change a narrative,” he said.

 Discussing storytelling, Elba also praised Dubai for its “incredible tourism story” that it has developed over the last decades.
 The city-state is seeing a new real estate boom, fueled in part by Russian cash amid Moscow’s war on Ukraine.